-Implants are made up of two parts, the piece that goes into the jawbone and the artificial tooth that will be placed on top.
-The abutment, or bottom piece of the implant, is a metal post used as the “root.”
+Implants are made up of two parts, the piece that goes into the jawbone and the artificial tooth that your dentist will place on top.
+The implant’s abutment, or bottom piece, is a metal post used as the “root.”

-Benefits of Having an Implant
+Benefits of Having Dental Implants

 - A missing tooth can cause bone deterioration